FrostDigital/flink-framework/packages/generic-auth-plugin/readme.md

     ui : true, //Enable UI for this module in flink-admin-portal uiSettings : {
-       title : "App users", //Title of this module enableUserEdit : true //Make it possible to edit the user }
+       title : "App users", //Title of this module enableUserEdit, : true //Make it possible to edit the user enableUserCreate, : true //Make it possible to create new users enableUserDelete, : true //Make it possible to delete the user }
   }
 )